 Still, the advantage of utilizing this approach is that when a retailer complains about the price another is offering to consumers, the conversation turns to margins being taken and not the cost of the product.
 At the very least, this approach provides a common ground on which to have a constructive conversation with all retailers.

 The road to selling online is littered with disaster and missed expectations for sales.
-Most manufactures that jumped to online sales without considering pricing quickly learned that abandoning one channel for another does not lead to increased sales.
+Most manufacturers that jumped to online sales without considering pricing quickly learned that abandoning one channel for another does not lead to increased sales.
 Conversely, we have seen a few brands go from online only to in-store as well.
 These brands seem to have learned from the others’ mistakes and rarely will you find price variances between the online and offline channels.
 Instead, you tend to see these brands growing, as online consumers start experiencing the brand in-store.

 A Business To Community study by Larisa Bedgood in 2019 showed that “lower price” was second to only “convenience” for why consumers shop online, while 51% of consumers said that the biggest drawback to shopping online was not being able to touch and feel the product.
 Brands that are able to bridge the gap and provide consumers with the convenience of online while also showing up well in-store at the right price point will be able to break out of the stagnate 1-2% (if they are lucky) growth most CPG companies are experiencing.
 If online selling is growing 40-50% a year, why are these companies only managing brand declines and flat growth?
-I believe it is mainly due to the lack of a proper pricing strategy for the two channels along with a lack of actionable e-commerce data.
+I believe it is mainly due to the lack of a proper pricing parity strategy for the two channels along with a lack of actionable e-commerce data.

 Brands that do not focus on all three areas listed above often find themselves in a constant churn of conversations with retailers on all sides, which will typically lead to either online marketplaces or bricks-and-mortar stores deprioritizing the brand in promotions or search.
 Finding and setting a level playing field will allow for a balanced trade spend and growth for brands on both platforms, while also enabling a brand to break out of the net 1% growth that is plaguing a lot of CPG brands today.

 Outside of deploying basic pricing principles for your brand, I would also suggest early and strong investments in data, systems and people to monitor your brand’s health and pricing.
 Many brands jumped online without any way to monitor the consumer conversation around the brand or the pricing of the brand online.
 Not having the tools and resources in place to do this can lead to a quick and long-lasting erosion of brand equity and sales.
 Most, if not all, large manufacturers have subscribed to POS data for years and fully understand how to analyze this data.
 But the world has shifted.
-If your organization has not invested in e-commerce data systems, you may be driving blind and unaware that your brand is losing equity, which equals losing consumers and sales.
+If your organization has not invested in digital shelf analytics, you may be driving blind and unaware that your brand is losing equity, which equals losing consumers and sales.

 Using a combination of pricing principles and e-commerce data mining tools will help you maintain price parity and brand relevance, while keeping you from becoming the last brand of choice for consumers, regardless of where they shop.